-growing importance of climate-related and environmental risks therefore calls for intermediaries to assess how to incorporate such risks into their decision-making processes and to adapt organisational and operational frameworks, by preparing appropriate action plans.
+assess how to incorporate such risks into their decision-making processes and to adapt organizational and operational frameworks, by preparing appropriate action plans.

-The management body of intermediaries plays an active role in steering the integration of climate-related and environmental risks into the corporate culture and strategy, into the corporate risk appetite framework (where applicable) and into the risk limits of the portfolios managed, consistently defining the main corporate policies and the adaptation of organisational and management systems.
+The management body of intermediaries plays an active role in steering and governing the integration of climate-related and environmental risks into the corporate culture and strategy and, where applicable, into the corporate risk appetite framework, within the risk limits of the portfolios managed, consistently defining the main corporate policies and the adaptation of organizational and management systems.
 In this regard, the management body approves an appropriate action plan.